 Publish applications on separate networks and locations using connector groups

-Each Application Proxy connector is assigned to a connector group.
+Each application proxy connector is assigned to a connector group.
 All the connectors that belong to the same connector group act as a separate unit for high-availability and load balancing.
 All connectors belong to a connector group.
 If you don't create groups, then all your connectors are in a default group.
-Your admin can create new groups and assign connectors to them in the Azure portal.
+You create new connector groups and assign connectors in the Microsoft Entra admin center.

 Create connector groups

-Give your new connector group a name, then use the dropdown menu to select which connectors belong in this group.
+Give your new connector group a name, then use the dropdown menu to select which connectors belong in the group.

 Assign applications to your connector groups